A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Proof of the existence theorem

 On the other hand, we have that

 from which estimate \eqref{eq:estimate_psi_derivative} follows.
-Observe that the inequality in \eqref{eq:formal_inequality_estimate_psi} stands because $\psiu'$ is an increasing and continuous function (then, a maximal monotone graph).
+Observe that the inequality in \eqref{eq:formal_inequality_estimate_psi} stands because $\psiu'$ is an increasing continuous function and, therefore, a maximal monotone graph.
 More explicitly, if we consider its Yosida approximation $\psiu'_{\delta}$ , we have